-• Medium to Large Residential Lots.
-As depicted in the General Plan, the western portion of Westbridge contains this land use designation.
+- o Medium to Large Residential Lots.
+As depicted in the General Plan, the western portion of Westbridge contains this Land Use Designation.
 Large areas of consistent lot sizing of this type can quickly become monotone and urban sprawl, so a mixture of lot sizing, development patterns, streetscapes and amenities will be used to create distinct and pleasant development areas.
-With these goals in mind, all four distinct zones within R1 will be utilized.
-A full range of single-family housing products will

-• R1-15.
-This zone will provide larger building pads, setbacks and yards.
-Larger and wider homes with 3 car garages would be typical for this area.
-Homes would generally be move-up or semi-custom homes which allows for an upgrade of housing type while staying within the same area or
+With these goals in mind, all four distinct subsets within R1 will be utilized.
+A full range of single-family housing products will be available through these different zoning designations, including: - R1-15.
+This zone provides larger building pads, setbacks and yards.
+Larger and wider homes with 3 car garages are typical for this area.
+Homes are generally move-up or semi-custom homes which allows for an upgrade of housing type while staying within the same area or neighborhood. - R1-12.

-R1-12.
 This lot type will help provide a neighborhood with a variety of products through the addition of a third car garage onto the R1-10 house or alley loaded R1-15 houses.
 A typical neighborhood would intermix all R1 sub-sets to achieve a high degree of livability and diversity.

-Figure 1 - Example of curvilinear land development which creates calm neighborhoods and integrated open space.
-Can be effective in all zones.
+Figure 1 - Example of curvilinear land development which creates calm neighborhoods and integrated open space for any zone.
 Image from Eagle Mountain, Utah.

 - R1-10.
 This zone provides the majority of the traditional single-family lots for the development.
-Neighborhoods would provide for a diversity of product through architectural theming, varied road designs and amenities.
+Neighborhoods will provide for a diversity of products through architectural theming, varied road designs and amenities.
 Lots will be centered around access to open space and trails. - R1-5.
-To provide more variety of single-family products, the R1-5 zone has been added.
+To provide a greater variety of single-family products, the R1-5 zone has recently been added to the County code.
 R1-5 is intended to contain detached single-family houses while integrating patio, short frontage, shared driveway, and alley loaded products.
 This zone will be integral in meeting housing affordability and will incorporate FlexHomes.